Expert Witnesses & Audio Video Equipment

 Attorneys Need Good Audio

-Hearing questions in a deposition is as important as hearing the answers, and the attorney should have clear audio as well.
-Although being on camera is not as important as obtaining a clean audio record, sitting too far away from your microphone will cause your audio levels to be soft and low, and sound like you are in a room with a slight echo.
+To a jury, hearing questions in a deposition is as important as hearing answers, which is why it’s important that the attorney has clear audio as well.
+Although being on camera is not as important as obtaining a clean audio record, sitting too far away from your microphone will cause your audio levels to be soft and low, and sound like you are in a room with a distracting echo.
 By the time the deposition video is played back in a nonsound-proof courtroom using stereo speakers, the audio can lose much of its clarity.
 To avoid this, make sure to use a good quality web camera with a built-in or standalone mic, and make sure to sit close to your microphone and speak up when asking questions.
-Remember, if the video was being recorded in person, the videographer would mic every person with professional lapel mics and use an audio mixer to adjust audio levels.
-However, in a remote zoom deposition, it’s entirely up to the attendee to use quality equipment and follow some basic rules.
+Remember, if the video was being recorded in-person, the videographer would mic every person with professional lapel mics and use an audio mixer to adjust audio levels.
+However, in a remote Zoom deposition, it’s entirely up to the attendee to use quality equipment and to follow some basic Zoom tips.

 Deposition Witnesses and Eye Contact